KondyubaBA/Foundation/Хост/HostBuilder.md

         private IServiceProvider? _appServices;
         private PhysicalFileProvider? _defaultProvider;

-        /// <summary>
-        /// Initializes a new instance of <see cref="HostBuilder"/>.
-        /// </summary>
         public HostBuilder()
         {
             _serviceProviderFactory = new ServiceFactoryAdapter<IServiceCollection>(new DefaultServiceProviderFactory());
         }

-        /// <summary>
-        /// A central location for sharing state between components during the host building process.
-        /// </summary>
         public IDictionary<object, object> Properties { get; } = new Dictionary<object, object>();

-        /// <summary>
-        /// Set up the configuration for the builder itself.
-This will be used to initialize the <see cref="IHostEnvironment"/>
-        /// for use later in the build process.
-This can be called multiple times and the results will be additive.
-        /// </summary>
-        /// <param name="configureDelegate">The delegate for configuring the <see cref="IConfigurationBuilder"/> that will be used
-        /// to construct the <see cref="IConfiguration"/> for the host.</param>
-        /// <returns>The same instance of the <see cref="IHostBuilder"/> for chaining.</returns>
         public IHostBuilder ConfigureHostConfiguration(Action<IConfigurationBuilder> configureDelegate)
         {
             ThrowHelper.ThrowIfNull(configureDelegate);